wut-dev/blog/_posts/2024-07-05-moving-aws-accounts-within-organization.md

 Changing an account or OU parent ID is straightforward; a single configuration option can be modified via API or deployed via infrastructure-as-code rollouts (e.g., Terraform's `aws_organizations_account` [parent_id](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/organizations_account#parent_id)).

-However, for sensitive accounts, the challenges described above require a bit more investment in operational risk management.
+However, for operationally-sensitive accounts, the challenges described above require a bit more investment in operational risk management.
 There are some steps developers can take to reduce the risk of these changes:

 * If possible, consider temporarily applying the same SCPs attached to the target OU to the original OU or account to observe potential impacts to the application in a controlled environment
 * While not ideal, you can also consider temporarily moving the account or OU for increasing periods of time while monitoring for `AccessDenied` errors in CloudTrail.
 For example, you could update the `parentId` to the new OU for 15 seconds, revert, monitor, update again for 5 minutes, etc. based on your risk tolerance.